What information we may collect

 How we may use the information we collect

 Our Service help medical professionals to search and reference genetic syndromes, maintain their personal search history archive and facilitate easy peer communication.
 The information you choose to provide on our Service is used to help you describe yourself to other Users.
 Other information, that does not personally identify you as an individual, is collected by FDNA from Users (such as, for example, patterns of utilization) and is exclusively owned by FDNA.
-This information can be utilized by FDNA in such manner as FDNA, in its sole discretion, deems appropriate.
+This information is used by us to continue to improve our Services and to perform our marketing communications.

 FDNA’s communications to you